-I’ve come to know Bushy Park well over the years, and now it’s a regular go-to spot – especially in autumn, when the colours are absolutely stunning, and the deer are in full rutting season (think antler showdowns!).
-This is an amazing park, so close to London – perfect for a family day out with plenty to explore and enjoy!
+I’ve come to know Bushy Park well over the years, and now it’s a regular go-to spot!
+Especially in autumn, when the colours are absolutely stunning, and the deer are in full rutting season (think antler showdowns!).

 Bushy Park: London’s 2nd largest Royal Park with rich history

-London counts 8 royal parks: Hyde Park, The Green Park, Richmond, Greenwich, St James’s Park, Bushy Park, The Regent’s Parks, and Kensington Gardens
+London counts 8 royal parks: Hyde Park, The Green Park, Richmond, Greenwich, St James’s Park, Bushy Park, The Regent’s Parks, and Kensington Gardens.

 With 445 hectares (1,100 acres), Bushy Park ranks just behind Richmond Park in size.